qiskit-community/qiskit-dynamics/docs/discussions/index.rst

 Dynamics Discussions
 ####################

-Discussions about topics and concepts related to this package.
+Discussions about topics and concepts related to the package.

 .. toctree::
    :maxdepth: 1